johan162/themeltspice/README.md

 $> _
 ```

 and there is nothing more to it.
-The settings are done in an atomic way so a change go through totally successfull or not at all.
+The settings are done in an atomic way so a change go through  successfull or not at all.
 This way you cannot end up with a half-updated configuration file.

 &nbsp;

-> Atomic update: The way this is done is by first copying the config file to a temporary directory, do the changes, run a integrity verification on the config file and then copy it back to the application location (i.e. ```/Users/<USER>/Library/Preferences/com.analog.LTspice.App.plist)```)
+> **Atomic update:** The way this is done is by first copying the config file to a temporary directory, do the changes, run a integrity verification on the config file and then copy it back to the application location (i.e. ```/Users/<USER>/Library/Preferences/com.analog.LTspice.App.plist)```)

 &nbsp;